its-tsukii/nslookup-health-check/README.md

 ![Sample Report](screenshots/docx.png)

+Tips for workflow :
+<br> After the workflow successfull build you can download the docx file from the github actions artifact located at actions>artifact>health check logs

 Bonus Round: Automation! ⚙️
 Want this health check to run automatically?
 Set it up in GitHub Actions and let the robots do the work while you sip coffee ☕.